derrickshowers/process-form/readme.md

 ## Installation

-Source has been transpiled into ES5 using `module.exports` syntax.
-You will need some sort of build process to get it working in the browser.
-This is super easy if using [webpack](https://webpack.github.io/) - just include it as a dependency and webpack should take care of the rest.
-Optionally, you can also check out [browserify](http://browserify.org/).
+Source has been transpiled into ES5 using the [UMD API](https://github.com/umdjs/umd) - meaning, you can consume it via npm using something like [webpack](https://webpack.github.io/) or just throw it into a `<script>` tag on your page (using the `ProcessForm` namespace).

 ## Implementation